rachelnertia/rachelnertia.github.io/about.md

 Hiya!
 I'm a budding game developer with a focus on programming, and this is my personal website.
 Please look around!

-I currently work as a Junior Network Programmer at Rockstar North in Edinburgh, Scotland.
+I currently work as a Network Programmer at Rockstar North in Edinburgh, Scotland.
 It's going well!

 Previously I studied [Computer Games Technology](http://www.abertay.ac.uk/courses//ug/comopgamestech/) at [Abertay University](http://www.abertay.ac.uk/) in bonny Dundee.